Medicaid Per Enrollee Spending: Variation Across States

-The rest of the discussion in this brief uses spending per full-benefit enrollee.
-Across all states, per full-benefit enrollee spending averaged $6,253 in FY 2010 and ranged from $4,151 in Georgia to $10,509 in New York.
-In general, states in the south tend to have lower per enrollee spending, while states in the northeast tend to have higher per enrollee spending.
-(Figure 2).
+The rest of the analysis in this brief uses spending per full-benefit enrollee.
+Across all states, per full-benefit enrollee spending averaged $6,502 in FY 2011 and ranged from $4,010 in Nevada to $11,091 in Massachusetts.
+In general, states in the south tend to have lower per enrollee spending, while states in the northeast tend to have higher per enrollee spending (Figure 2).

-|Average Spending Per Enrollee by Percentile in Select States, FY 2010|
+|Average Spending Per Enrollee by Percentile in Select States, FY 2011|

-|Percentile||Aged in Michigan||Individuals with Disabilities in Virginia||Adults in Alabama||Children in D.C.|
+|Percentile||Aged in Hawaii||Individuals with Disabilities in Kansas||Adults in Ohio||Children in Tennessee|

 |Note: We selected states with spending per enrollee for the given eligibility group that was at or close to the national median.Source: Kaiser Commission on Medicaid and the Uninsured and Urban Institute estimates based on data from FY 2011 MSIS and CMS-64 reports.|

 How Has Growth In Medicaid Per Enrollee Spending Varied Across Eligibility Groups and States?

-|Correlation Coefficients Between Spending Per Enrollee in FY 2000 and Average Annual Growth Rates from FY 2000 – 2010|
+|Correlation Coefficients Between Spending Per Enrollee in FY 2000 and Average Annual Growth Rates from FY 2000 – 2011|

 |Basis of Eligibility Group||Correlation Coefficient|

-|Aged Enrollees, Excluding Prescriptions||-0.600|
+|Aged Enrollees, Excluding Prescriptions||-0.570|

-|Individuals with Disabilities||-0.598|
+|Individuals with Disabilities||-0.568|

-|Source: Kaiser Commission on Medicaid and the Uninsured and Urban Institute estimates based on data from FY 2000, 2001, 2009, & 2010 MSIS and CMS-64 reports.|
+|Source: Kaiser Commission on Medicaid and the Uninsured and Urban Institute estimates based on data from FY 2000, 2001, 2010, & 2011 MSIS and CMS-64 reports.|

 The correlation between spending per enrollee and average annual growth is partially due to the fact that the same change in spending will comprise a larger share of a small per enrollee spending level in a base year than it would of a large per enrollee spending level.
-However, it may also be attributable to state policy changes to benefits provided.
+However, it may also be attributable to state policy changes in covered benefits.
 Regardless, the correlation coefficients show us that states with lower spending per enrollee in a base year have experienced higher average annual growth rates, especially amongst the aged and individuals with disabilities eligibility groups.
-Thus we see that not only does spending per enrollee grow differently based upon the eligibility group, but that within each eligibility group spending per enrollee grows differently across states, that the level of spending in the base year is correlated with the rate of growth in the subsequent years, and the strength of this correlation varies across eligibility groups.
+Thus we see that not only does spending per enrollee grow differently based upon the eligibility group, but within each eligibility group spending per enrollee grows differently across states, the level of spending in the base year is correlated with the rate of growth in the subsequent years, and the strength of this correlation varies across eligibility groups.

 This analysis shows that there is considerable variation in Medicaid per enrollee spending across states, across groups of enrollees and even within groups of enrollees within a state.
 The analysis also shows wide variation in average annual growth rates for per enrollee spending across states.
 This variation is multi-faceted and complex.
-Variation in Medicaid spending and growth patterns reflects the inherent flexibility built into the program for states to make policy choices to administer their programs within broad federal rules.
-Beyond policy choices, other factors such as a state’s ability to raise revenue, the need for public services, the health care markets in which Medicaid operates as well as the policy process all lead to variation in Medicaid programs and spending (Figure 10).
+The reasons for this variation are not uniform or easy to explain.
+Variation is the result of a complex set of factors that include state policy choices (who is eligible, what benefits are covered, how services are paid for and delivered) as well as the availability of revenues, demand for service, health care markets and state budget and policy processes.4 Variation in Medicaid spending and growth patterns reflects the inherent flexibility built into the program for states to make policy choices to administer their programs within broad federal rules as well as other factors such as a state’s ability to raise revenue, the need for public services, the health care markets in which Medicaid operates as well as the policy process all lead to variation in Medicaid programs and spending (Figure 10).